John Danowski: 2014–present

 In 2018, Danowski's Duke team again participated in the NCAA Tournament, earning the fourth seed.
 With a win over Maryland, the Blue Devils reached their first NCAA championship game in four years, ultimately losing 13–11 to Yale.
 At the end of the season, Danowski stood one win shy of 400 for his career.
 He signed a new contract with Duke that goes through 2023.
 The 400th victory for Danowski as a head coach came in the first game of the 2019 season against Furman, making him the third NCAA men's lacrosse coach, and first in Division I, with that many wins.
 The 2019 Blue Devils were the number two seed in the NCAA Tournament and made it to the semifinals for the 10th time in 13 seasons, where they faced Virginia.
 Duke lost a two-goal lead in the last minute, and a 13–12 defeat in double overtime left the team one win short of a second straight NCAA title game.

 Duke began 2020 by winning six of their first eight games, before the rest of the season was canceled because of the COVID-19 pandemic.
 In 2021, Duke made another NCAA Tournament as the second seed, reaching the semifinals before falling 14–5 to Maryland.
 Duke did not qualify for the NCAA Tournament in 2022.
+The program returned to the event in 2023 as the number one seed, defeating Penn State 16–15 in overtime to reach the national championship game.
+There, the Blue Devils were defeated 13–9 by Notre Dame, which concluded a 16–3 season.
+Duke went 13–6 in the 2024 season and was eliminated by Maryland in their second NCAA Tournament game.

 Danowski was inducted into the National Polish-American Sports Hall of Fame on June 16, 2022.
+In 2024, Duke inducted Danowski into its athletics hall of fame.